2014 NBA Summer League

-The 2014 NBA Summer League consists of two pro basketball leagues organized by the NBA and the Orlando Magic just after the 2014 NBA Draft.
+The 2014 NBA Summer League consisted of two pro basketball leagues organized by the NBA and the Orlando Magic just after the 2014 NBA draft.
 Ten teams took part in the week-long summer league at the Amway Center in Orlando, Florida, from July 5 to 11, 2014.
 The other summer league was the Las Vegas NBA Summer League, having taken place at the Thomas & Mack Center and Cox Pavilion in Paradise, Nevada (near Las Vegas) from July 11 to 21, 2014, with 23 NBA teams and the NBA D-League Select team participating.
 The Houston Rockets, Miami Heat and Philadelphia 76ers participated in both leagues.

 The Philadelphia 76ers won the Orlando Pro Summer League Championship by defeating the Memphis Grizzlies in the title game, 91–75.
 Elfrid Payton was named the league's most valuable player.

 The Sacramento Kings won the Las Vegas NBA Summer League Championship by defeating the Houston Rockets in the title game, 77–68.
 Glen Rice Jr. of the Washington Wizards was named the league's most valuable player.
 Ray McCallum of the Kings was named the most valuable player of the championship game.